-- 25. Permit Invalidation This permit to construct the emergency diesel engine gen-sets shall become invalid, unless an extension is granted by the DEO, if: - a.
-A program of continuous construction is not commenced within 18 months from the 'Original Permit Date' as listed for the diesel engine gen-sets in the Introduction section of this permit; or - b.
-A program of construction is discontinued for a period of 18 months or more, or is not completed within a reasonable time, except for a DEQ approved period between phases of the phased construction of a new stationary source or project.
+- 25. Permit Invalidation This permit to construct the emergency diesel engine gen-sets (Ref.
+Nos.
+1 through 44) shall become invalid, unless an extension is granted by the DEQ, if: - a.
+A program of continuous construction is not commenced within 18 months from the date of this permit, or if, - b.
+A program of construction is discontinued for a period of 18 months or more, or is not completed within a reasonable time.

 - 26. Permit Suspension/Revocation This permit may be suspended or revoked if the permittee: - a.
 Knowingly makes material misstatements in the permit application or any amendments to it; - b.
 Fails to comply with the conditions of this permit; - c.
 Fails to comply with any emission standards applicable to a permitted emissions unit; - d.
-Causes emissions from the stationary source which result in violations of, or interfere with the attainment and maintenance of, any ambient air quality standard; or e.
+Causes emissions from the stationary source which result in violations of, or interfere with the attainment and maintenance of, any ambient air quality standard; or - e.
 Fails to operate in conformance with any applicable control strategy, including any emission standards or emissions limitations, in the State Implementation Plan in effect at the time an application for this permit is submitted.